SystemsApproach/private5g/core.rst

 UE, the UPF buffers the packet and sends an alert to the 5G control plane, asking that the UE be awaken.
-Today's P4-capable switches do not have large buffers or the ability to hold packets indefinitely, and so SD-Core uses a buffering microservice running on a server to address this limitation.
+Today's P4-capable switches do not have large buffers or the ability to hold packets indefinitely, but a buffering microservice running on a server can be used to address this limitation.
 The microservice indefinitely holds any packets that it receives, and releases them back to the switch when instructed to do so.
+The following elaborates on how this would work.

 When the Mobile Core detects that a UE has gone idle (or is in the middle of a handover), it installs a FAR with the `buffer` flag set,